 A target device name is a name (see 3.1.68) that is a SCSI device name (see 4.7.6) for a SCSI target device.
 A SCSI target device shall have no more than one target device name for each supported SCSI transport protocol.
+If the format of the SCSI device name is the SCSI name string format (see SPC-3) then a SCSI target device shall have no more than one target device name.
+If the format of the SCSI device name is not the SCSI name string format then a SCSI target device shall have no more than one target device name for each supported SCSI transport protocol.
 A SCSI transport protocol standard may place additional requirements on target device names.